chrisdiguida/colorPaletteGeneratorApp/README.md

 ### Palette Storage

 - **Retrieving Stored Palettes**: On the saved tab, the app will retrieve all the stored palettes in the DB.
-Also, it is important to note that it is possible to filter by 'name' or 'color' and also pagination is applied (10 palettes at time).
+Also, it is important to note that it is possible to filter by 'name' or 'color' and also pagination is applied (10 palettes at a time).
 - **Update Palette Name**: Through the 'Update Name' button, it is possible to update the name of the selected palette.
 - **Delete a Palette**: Through the 'Delete' button, it is possible to delete the selected palette.